jpenney/use-google-libraries/README.txt

 == Upgrade Notice ==

-= 1.1.2 =
+= 1.2 =
-Updated for better WordPress 3.1 compatibility.
+Dependency support improved.
+Needed for WordPress 3.3.

 == A Request ==